dallasrlones/device_readings_api/README.md

 ## Notes

+- **Slimmed Down**

+    I removed some other dependencies such as active_record, mailer, and others to slim this app down as we're not saving to disk.

 -   **Testing**:

     The application includes a comprehensive test suite using RSpec to ensure all functionalities work as expected.